Green, Mannion lead No. 24 Wildcats past Oregon State

 BIG PICTURE

-Arizona: The Wildcats still could win the conference regular season title, with a home game against Oregon and home games against Washington State and Washington to end the regular season.
+Arizona: The Wildcats are right in the thick of the regular season title race, with a home game against Oregon – which fell at Arizona State Thursday – and home games against Washington State and Washington to end the regular season.

 UP NEXT